marreapato/Estagio_Internship_SEPLAN/README.md

     - Project: PDF Scraping Data of the [Report Of Evaluation Of Development Of The PPA 2020-2023 Programs](http://www.seplan.ba.gov.br/arquivos/File/avaliacao_do_PPA/2020/relatorio_adp_v_final_ano_1_30042021_1042.pdf).
       - A Power Point Presentation With Some of the Most Important Information in the PDF was Carried Out [Link](https://github.com/marreapato/Estagio_Internship_SEPLAN/tree/main/Webscrapping_pdf_desempenhoppa_2020-2023).

+    - Project: Interactive Maps of the Public Security and Infrastructure Goals By Identity Territory Of The State Of Bahia in the PPA 2020-2023.
+      - Data was colected in SEPEGE'S Information System [Oracle BI](https://novo.apoioadecisao.ba.gov.br/analytics/saw.dll?PortalPages), To built Interactive Maps Of The State Of Bahia, the interactive maps where saved as .html files.